Ronald Grossarth-Maticek: Public challenges

-Beginning around 1984 Grossarth worked in collaboration with the London psychologist Hans Jürgen Eysenck.
+Beginning around 1984 Grossarth worked in collaboration with the London psychologist Hans Eysenck.
 Eysenck played no role in the initiation of Grossarth's studies, nor had much influence over the process of most of the data-gathering.
 Eysenck would suggest analysis of the existing data and suggested that certain variables be explored more systematically.
 Their joint work was published during the years 1985-2000.